-To integrate the pedagogy of service learning into NC A&T's fundamental courses of University studies by developing an infrastructure built on the foundation of existing interdisciplinary initiatives in community development.
-This will facilitate the institutionalization of service-learning and augment the University's role in meeting community-defined needs through University-community partnerships.
+To support the integration of service-learning and community service into interdisciplinary campus initiatives, by reinforcing an infrastructure built on the foundation of existing community stakeholders.
+This will facilitate the institutionalization of service-learning and augment the university's role in meeting community-defined needs through university-community partnerships.